-- long-term gross domestic product (GDP) growth forecasts in the main consumer markets; - diamond jewelry consumer growth trends in developing markets; and - short-term inventory draw-down or re-stocking trends within the diamond pipeline, often linked to levels of bank debt. - The impact of diamond recycling or synthetic diamond substitution on polished diamond demand.
+- long-term GDP growth forecasts in the main consumer markets; - · diamond jewelry consumer growth trends in developing markets; and - short-term inventory draw-down or re-stocking trends within the diamond pipeline, often linked to levels of bank debt. - The impact of diamond recycling or synthetic diamond substitution on polished diamond demand.

-The principal difference between published diamond demand forecasts is whether they are based solely on the first of these elements and assume steady state diamond demand linked to gross domestic product (GDP) growth or whether they also take into account the second and third of these elements, and allow for market changes outside of gross domestic product (GDP) growth and short- term inventory factors.
+The principal difference between published diamond demand forecasts is whether they are based solely on the first of these elements and assume steady state diamond demand linked to GDP growth or whether they also take into account the second and third of these elements, and allow for market changes outside of GDP growth and short- term inventory factors.

-2015 was a year of volatility in the world diamond markets which saw price declines for both rough and polished diamonds in the face of moderate sales growth for diamond jewellery in the United States market, flat or negative growth in China, and low profitability for those in the transformative, middle part of the diamond pipeline (Bain and Company, Antwerp World Diamond Centre, 2015.
-The Global Diamond Industry 2015 - Growth perspectives amid short-term challenges).
-High stocking levels of polished diamonds along with high debt levels in the cutting centers created the impression of a short term over-supply of rough diamonds and low sell-through of polished diamond jewellery.
+2015 was a year of volatility in the world diamond markets which saw price declines for both rough and polished diamonds in the face of moderate sales growth for diamond jewellery in the US market, flat or negative growth in China, and low profitability for those in the transformative, middle part of the diamond pipeline (Bain & Company, 2015).
+High stocking levels of polished diamonds along with high debt levels in the cutting centers created the impression of a short-term over-supply of rough diamonds and low sell-through of polished diamond jewellery.

-On a longer term basis, Bain and Company forecast a global compounded annual growth rate in rough diamond demand of 3% to 4% to 2030, with a period of supply balance between 2015 and 2019 as the new projects come into production.
-The differential between a long term positive demand outlook and negative supply outlook prompts the common adoption in the diamond mining industry of a real terms price escalation factor on rough diamond prices for the forward planning and valuation purposes, with real terms escalators of between 1% and 4% common.
-Stornoway has typically chosen to represent forward diamond prices based on a combination of "spot" diamond market pricing and a forward escalation factor of 2.5% compounded annual growth rate in the base case, applied for a period of 10 years, with sensitivities of 0% and 5%.
+On a longer-term basis, Bain & Company forecast a global compound annual growth rate in rough diamond demand of 3% to 4% to 2030, with a period of supply balance between 2015 and 2019 as the new projects come into production.
+The differential between a long-term positive demand outlook and negative supply outlook prompts the common adoption in the diamond mining industry of a real terms price escalation factor on rough diamond prices for the forward planning and valuation purposes, with real terms escalators of between 1% and 4% common.
+Stornoway has typically chosen to represent forward diamond prices based on a combination of "spot" diamond market pricing and a forward escalation factor of 2.5% compound annual growth rate in the base case, applied for a period of 10 years, with sensitivities of 0% and 5%.

-Between May 9, 2011 and May 13, 2011, the Valuation Samples were valued in Antwerp, Belgium under the supervision of WWW IDC.
-WWW IDC also valued diamond parcels from the Lynx and Hibou kimberlite dykes.
-WWW IDC is an internationally recognized independent diamond valuation and advisory service to diamond mining and exploration companies.
-In Canada, WWW IDC, through Diamonds International Canada (DICAN) Ltd., serves as the valuator for the Government of the Northwest Territories and the Government of Ontario.
+Between May 9, 2011 and May 13, 2011, parcels of diamonds recovered during the 2007 bulk sampling program from the Renard 2, 3 and 4 kimberlite pipes were valued in Antwerp, Belgium under the supervision of WWW International Diamond Consultants Ltd. WWW also valued diamond parcels from the Lynx and Hibou kimberlite dykes.
+WWW is an internationally recognized independent diamond valuation and advisory service to diamond mining and exploration companies.
+In Canada WWW, through Diamonds International Canada (DICAN) Ltd., serves as the valuator for the Government of the Northwest Territories and the Government of Ontario.